Goblinshade/Website_Blocker/README.md

 # Website_Blocker

-Python Script To Block List Of Website For Particular Amount Of Time Change The Path Form Hosts To Path Of Your Hosts File.
+Python Script To Block List Of Website For Particular Amount Of Time.

+Change The Path Form Hosts To Path Of Your Hosts File.

 # Scheduling a Python program on a Windows Computer